Poe and Dunkin Donuts celebrate Maryland Day by visiting the Westminster Fire Department

 ####

-Wirt & Knox Hand Pulled Hose Reel Returns to Westminster.
+Wirt and Knox Hand-Pulled Hose Reel Returns to Westminster

-The Wirt & Knox hand pulled hose reel was originally purchased in 1883 after a disastrous fire in town which destroyed 16 houses, Grace Lutheran Church, two businesses, and eight stables.
-After the fire, the City of Westminster built a new water system and ordered the chemical engine be sold and hose and a reel be bought.
-This reel would be the first of five reels to serve the city over the years.
-Some being housed on each end of the city as well as the main firehouses.
+The Wirt and Knox hand-pulled hose reel was originally purchased in 1883, after a disastrous fire in town that destroyed 16 houses, Grace Lutheran Church, two businesses, and eight stables.
+After the fire, the City of Westminster built a new water system and ordered the chemical engine sold and a hose and reel bought.
+This reel would be the first of five reels to serve the city over the years, with some housed at each end of the city and at the main firehouses.

-So much to my surprise, I received a text from Mr. Yealy in February.
-He said it was available.
-He told me it belongs back in Westminster, and we couldn’t have agreed more.
+To our surprise, we received correspondence from Mr. Yealy in February.
+2026.
+He said it was available for purchase.
+He shared his desire for it to return to Westminster, and we could not have agreed more.

 Jeff Ausherman